joetannenbaum/ssh-resume/README.md

 These labs are just little demos I've created to find patterns and test out ideas.
 Some of the code is good, some, not so much.
 Just my little playground.

-But you can run them on your own machine!
+You can browse all of them [here](./lab/).
+And you can run them on your own machine!

 ### Setup and Installation